Lynnicia/CryoEM_membranes_top_model_decision_tree/README.md

-# CryoEM Membranes: Top Model Decision Tree
+# Top Model Decision Tree: CryoEM Bacterial Membranes
 ### Overview
 This repository hosts a model screening framework for *Pantoea* sp.
 YR343 low dose and ultralow dose cryo-electron microscopy (cryoEM) datasets.
 This framework can be used to screen for the top models that output segmentation masks used in AI-based tool pipelines.
 We have chosen the Bacterial Cell Envelope Tool hosted at https://github.com/Sireesiru/Cryo-TEM-Ultrastructures in Membrane_Thickness_Tool.ipynb as a representative AI-based tool.
 This workflow streamlines for model selection process to target tool compatibility and tool scalability across cryoEM imaging conditions.